lautis/piperator/README.md

 require 'piperator'
 ```

+### Pipelines

-As an appetiser, here's a pipeline that triples all input values and then sums the values.
+As an appetizer, here's a pipeline that triples all input values and then sums the values.

 ```ruby
 Piperator.